agentmodels/agentmodels.org/chapters/5e-joint-inference.md

 In our first inference example, we do joint inference over preferences, softmax noise and the discounting behavior of the agent.
 (We assume for this example that the agent has full knowledge and is not Myopic).
 We compare the preference inferences [that allow for possibility of time inconsistency] to the earlier inference approach that assumes optimality.
 -->

-### Example 1: Time-inconsistent vs. optimal MDP agents
-This example compares a model that assumes an optimal agent (and just infers their preferences and softmax noise) to a model that also allows for sub-optimal, time-inconsistent agents.
+### Assume discounting, infer "Naive" or "Sophisticated"
 Before making a direct comparison, we demonstrate that we can infer the preferences of time-inconsistent agents from observations of their behavior.

-#### Assume discounting, infer "Naive" or "Sophisticated"
 First we condition on the path where the agent moves to Donut North.
 We call this the Naive path because it is distinctive to the Naive hyperbolic discounter (who is tempted by Donut North on the way to Veg):

 ~~~~